fredericbonnet/helena/docs/src/helena-dialect/variables.spec.md

 - ✅ bad selector

-  The command will return an error when a qualified name selector fails without passing a default value.
+  The command will return an error when a qualified name selector fails and no default value is provided.

 - ✅ name tuples with default